Writings about King Matthias Corvinus (1443-1490)

 I thought it most befitting to start remembering the deeds of this monarch by going through the work of Count Zrínyi Miklós aka Nicolas Zrinski (1620-1664) that he had written about King Matthias Corvinus.
 Zrínyi was the famous great-grandson of Captain Miklós Zrínyi aka Nikola Šubić Zrinski (1508-1566), the Hero of Szigetvár Castle’s siege, and he was also a poet and a military leader of his age who could almost liberate Hungary from the Ottoman Turks, had his efforts not been undermined by Habsburg interests.

 He was Hungarian-Croatian but he chose to compose his book about King Matthias in the Hungarian language in 1657.
-This work is one of his four writings which are not poetic but rather prosaic ones.
+This work is one of his four writings that are not poetic but rather prosaic.
+He used to bring up the examples of old Hungarian kings, here is what he wrote of King Saint Stephen of Hungary:

 Why did he find it important to write down his observations about the last nationally elected Hungarian king?
 Did he perhaps want a Hungarian king elected instead of the Habsburgs?